tanzaki/laravel.blog-guides/getting_started.md

 that can hold integer values.
 To get a better understanding, analyze the `db/schema.rb` file after running the migration.

-In addition to the model, Rails has also made a migration to create the corresponding database table:
+In addition to the model, Laravel has also made a migration to create the corresponding database table:

 ```ruby